Area near Ukraine nuclear plant hit again despite US pleas

-NIKOPOL, Ukraine -- Only hours after the latest international pleas to spare the area around Ukraine's main nuclear plant from attacks, there were new claims of Russian shelling close to the Zaporizhzhya facilities early Monday.
+NIKOPOL, Ukraine -- Russian shelling across the river from Ukraine's main atomic plant wounded four people on Monday, an official said, only hours after the latest international pleas to spare the area from attacks to prevent a nuclear disaster.

+And as danger and fear spread ever further beyond the front lines in eastern and southern Ukraine, Russia’s top counterintelligence agency accused Ukrainian spy agencies have organized the killing in Moscow of the daughter of a Russian nationalist ideologue.

-Nikopol, on the the opposite bank of the Dnieper River and about 10 kilometers (6 miles) downstream from the plant, came under fire three times during the night from rockets and mortars, hitting houses, a kindergarten, the bus station and stores, regional governor Valentyn Reznichenko said.
-Ukraine media reported that four people were wounded.
+On the battleground itself, Nikopol, about 10 kilometers (six miles) downstream from the Zaporizhzhya nuclear plant, came under fire three times overnight from rockets and mortar shells, hitting houses, a kindergarten, the bus station and stores.

+Mayor Oleksandr Saiuk said four people were wounded, including two who were hospitalized.

 Reports of sustained shelling around Europe's largest nuclear power plant further highlighted the dangers of a war that will hit the half-year mark on Wednesday.